jo-ovic/jo-ovic/README.md

 # 👋 Hello!
-I'm João Victor Nobre Rodrigues
+I'm João Rodrigues

 I'm passionate about technology and creating solutions that make a real difference.
 I hold a degree in **Information Systems** and am a certified **Product Owner (PO)**.
 My journey began as a **Tester** at EasyProducts, where I learned the art of ensuring quality in every line of code and process.
 This experience paved the way to my role as an **IT Intern** at Alques, where I gained hands-on experience in areas from technical support to systems administration, discovering the many ways technology transforms businesses.